PelionIoT/meta-mbed-edge/README.md

 # Adding the meta-mbed-edge layer to your build

---- replace with specific instructions for the meta-mbed-edge layer ---

 In order to use this layer, you need to make the build system aware of it.